chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 > it :: [Char]
 > ```
 >
-> When evaluating an expression, `ghci` won\'t change the value of `it` if the evaluation fails.
+> When evaluating an expression, `ghci` won't change the value of `it` if the evaluation fails.
 This lets you write potentially bogus expressions with something of a safety net.
 >
 > ```screen
 > ghci> it